| Basic "Peak Oil" primer |

 In a nutshell "Peak Oil" is an issue that will have profound affects on the structure of global civilization.
 Because oil is a finite natural resource the overall long term price trend is up; it is basic economics when the supply goes down the price goes up.
 The cascading result of rising oil prices is, the price of all basic commodities including water are also going to increase.
 Since oil and water are basic inputs to produce finished products such as computer chips, autos, etc., as well as all the food found in supermarkets, when there are price increases and natural resource scarcity, there are going to be inevitable conflicts.

 The social effects of "Peak Oil" are going to vary depending upon where you live.
-In the third world "Peak Oil" is not going to change ones lifestyle very much at first because daily life there pretty much sucks to begin with; as a matter of fact "Peak Oil" means even less opportunity for upward mobility.
+In the third world "Peak Oil" is not going to change ones lifestyle very much at first because daily life there pretty much sucks to begin with; as a matter of fact "Peak Oil" means even less opportunity for upward mobility (which will affect most people in the so called american middle class).

 Basically if the "Peak Oil" problem is not addressed, the general trend will most likely be, ever increasing prices for energy and regional shortages at first.
 Over time this will most likely escalate into wide spread shortages, and inability to buy petroluem at any price due to scarcity and hoarding.
 Unless vast new reserves are discovered in the Arctic region, oil resource depletion will play out over many decades.
 The break down will not play out uniformly from region to region or nation to nation; for example even though the Unites States and Mexico are next door neighbors, Mexico will suffer effects of "Peak Oil" much earlier than the USA because it lacks capital reserves and social infrastructure to adapt to world where the cost of crude is ever increasing.